Sanjay2311/currency_exchnage/README.md

 # currency_exchnage
-## It provide the current coversion rate.
+## It provide the current coversion rate according to country.